What is mortgage protection insurance, and do I need it?

 Mortgage protection insurance isn’t compulsory, but you should think very carefully about how you will keep up mortgage repayments if you find yourself out of work for a while.

-You might choose to do this using mortgage protection insurance, or with some other method.
+You might choose to do this using mortgage protection insurance or another method.

 Several alternatives exist that cover more than your mortgage and may provide better overall protection and value for you, depending on your circumstances.